albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

-Duplicated data in the "distributed/BigData" world is a reality, especially if your pipeline is using Kafka at some stage (rebalancing still coming about), reprocessing old transactions by mistake from your origin (e.g: with a ChangeDataCapture from DB2), failed ACK in a microservice when publishing into PubSub, and so on.
+Duplicated data in the "distributed/BigData" world is a reality, especially if your pipeline is using Kafka at some stage (rebalancing still coming about), reprocessing old transactions by mistake from your origin (e.g: with a ChangeDataCapture from DB2), failed ACK in a microservice when publishing into Pubsub, and so on.
 Sometimes it is okay to deal with them, but your pupils can get into proper autofocus mode after some duplicated DEBIT or BILLS push notifications that are just popping up on your smartphone's screen, not cool at all…